-Biologic drugs for the treatment of rheumatoid arthritis (RA) work by blocking the activity of a key part of the immune system involved in inflammation.
-They are often referred to as 'targeted' therapies.
+Biologic drugs for the treatment of rheumatoid arthritis (RA) are made from proteins.
+They work by blocking the activity of a key chemical or cell or protein involved in inflammation that gives rise to joint swelling and other symptoms.
+They are powerful and specific therapies that target very particular parts of the immune system.